-Not only will these foods help you gain weight quickly, but they also provide you with several health benefits.
-Avocado, chocolate, nuts, and olives are all associated with significantly decreased cardiovascular risk in a range of large-scale studies.4
+Not only will these foods help you gain weight, but some may also provide you with health benefits.
+For instance, avocado, chocolate, nuts, and olives have been associated with decreased cardiovascular risk in high-quality studies.23

 - Black tea/coffee with heavy cream

 4. Can you build muscle on a low-carb diet?

 It’s definitely possible to increase muscle mass while eating low carb.

 In fact, in their position paper on diets and body composition, the International Society for Sports Nutrition (ISSN) states that a range of dietary patterns — including keto and low-carb diets — can be successful for building muscle, as long as adequate protein and calories are consumed.24

 Evidence for weight gain with a low-carb diet